Roomle/web-sdk/README.md

 ### Asset copy

 The script will copy the needed assets to the path you specify, typically these path are something like `public` or `dist`,  (right now this is only triggered at the first install, so make sure that the Roomle Assets are *always* copied.
-We are working to make this process smoother and we will provide and update soon).
+We are working to make this process smoother and we will provide an update soon).

 To tell Roomle where to look for this assets you need to specify a global variable before you load the Roomle source code.
 We need to use a global variable because we try to load all the stuff as fast and parallel as possible.